 5. The NRF sends the access token to the SCP in an access token response (Nnrf_AccessToken_Get Response).

-6. The SCP sends the service request to the NF Service Producer.
+6. The SCP may verify the NF Service Consumer client credentials assertion as defined in clause 13.3.8.
+If the verification successes, the he SCP sends the service request to the NF Service Producer.
 The service request includes the access token received in Step 5, and may include the NF Service Consumer client credentials assertion if received in Step 1.

 7. The NF Service Producer authenticates the NF service consumer by one of the methods described in clause 13.3.2.2 and if successful, it validates the access token as described in clause 13.4.1.1.